pypa/cibuildwheel/docs/options.md

 ## Setting options

+cibuildwheel can either be configured using environment variables, or from config file such as `pyproject.toml`.

+### Environment variables {: #environment}

-cibuildwheel is configured using environment variables that can be set using your CI config.
-You can also set these values in your `pyproject.toml` file, in a `[tool.cibuildwheel]` section.
+Environment variables can be set in your CI config.
 For example, to configure cibuildwheel to run tests, add the following YAML to your CI config file:

 !!! tab "GitHub Actions"